 In addition to routing calls to extensions, a landline-based PBX system provides features and functions such as call forwarding and a phone directory.
 But it requires more costly and complex infrastructure, including a server for call switching, a switchboard, external and internal phone lines and standard phones.

 VoIP systems offer similar benefits as a PBX but at a lower cost and with less equipment.
-Typically, it’s an internet connection and either an IP phone or a computer installed with phone software.
+Typically, it’s an internet connection and either an IP phone or a computer installed with the phone software.
 Configuring VoIP systems are also more straightforward and requires less of a learning curve than PBX systems.
 But bandwidth is a limitation of VoIP systems that you don’t have to worry about with PBX systems.

 MileIQ’s blog does not constitute professional tax advice.
 You should contact your own tax professional to discuss your situation.